webosose/website/content/en/docs/tutorials/native-apps/developing-native-apps.md

 For easier understanding, the process to create a native app is explained using the example of an app named **`com.example.app.nativeqt`** that has the following features:

-- Displays a "Hello, Native Qt Application" message on screen.
+- Displays a "Hello, Native Qt Application!!" message on screen.
 - Calls **`com.webos.service.applicationmanager/registerApp`** method.
-- Prints logs on `/var/log/messages` file when it is first launched.
+- Prints logs when it is first launched.
 - Prints logs with the updated parameter and status whenever the app is relaunched.

 The directory structure of `com.example.app.nativeqt` must be as follows: